kleinbottle/swanlotus/content/blogs/asking-questions-in-english/asking-questions-in-english.md

 This blog is devoted to the art of asking questions correctly in English.
 This seemingly undemanding task often trips up the aspiring learner of English, especially one who is studying it as a second or third language.

-My mother tongue is [Tamil,][tamil] written தமிழ் (tamiḻ), in its markedly curly script.^[If you see rectangular boxes where you would expect to see letters, please ensure that you have a font on your device capable of displaying Tamil script.]
+My mother tongue is [Tamil,][tamil] written தமிழ் (tamiḻ)^[The transliteration adopted here follows [ISO 15919](https://en.wikipedia.org/wiki/ISO_15919)], in its markedly curly script.^[If you see rectangular boxes where you would expect to see letters, please ensure that you have a font on your device capable of displaying Tamil script.]
 Tamil is an alphabetic, syllabic, inflected Indic language with ancient roots.
 Asking questions in Tamil and English require two very different ways of thinking and speaking.
 Knowing about these can be instructive to many non-native speakers of English.
 Let me elaborate.

 [tamil]: http://en.wikipedia.org/wiki/Tamil_language
 [inflected]: http://en.wikipedia.org/wiki/Inflection